Rajeswari-kotha/Revenue-Insights-in-Hospitality-Domain/README.md

 Due to strategic moves from other competitors and ineffective decision-making in management, AtliQ Grands are losing its market share and revenue in the luxury/business hotels category.
  As a strategic move, the managing director of AtliQ Grands wanted to incorporate “Business and Data Intelligence” to regain their market share and revenue.
 However, they do not have an in-house data

-My Aim to understand the  business problems and leveraging data intelligence , i will  alSo provide a board view of Revenue growth trends, room  Optimization and Booking analysis and provide the meaningful insights and recommendations for sustanable growth

 Live Dashboard :https://app.powerbi.com/view?r=eyJrIjoiYTlkNWM3MzItNGIxNy00ZDRlLWJkYjYtNzdmYzc3NWFmZTAzIiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9